dylibso/wasmstore/README.md

   - Revert to the last commit
 - `GET /api/v1/snapshot`
   - Returns the latest commit hash
+- `GET /api/v1/versions/*`
+  - Returns a mapping from commit hash to module hash of all previous modules stored at the provided path
 - `GET /api/v1/watch`
   - A WebSocket endpoint that sends updates about changes to the store to the client